Yakhyeon Catholic Church: History

 The church's congregation was initially established in 1891; it was based in a traditional hanok-style building.
 It initially went by the name Pansŏkpang.
-It was built on the site of the home of Yi Sŭnghun, whom was beheaded during the Catholic Persecution of 1801.
+It was built on the site of the home of Yi Sŭnghun, who was beheaded during the Catholic Persecution of 1801.
 After the congregation outgrew the premises, they moved to build a larger church.

 The new church building was established in 1892 by the French Catholic missionary Fr.
 Eugene Jean Georges Coste of the Society of Foreign Missions of Paris, as a result of Korea gaining religious freedom in 1886.
 It was the first modern Western-style building in Korea and the first Catholic church building in Seoul.
 Its shape is cruciform (cross-shaped).

 The building measures 12 by 32 meters.
 The structure was damaged by an arson attack in 1998, but restored.
 Its doors are reportedly never locked, as it is meant to be a public sanctuary.

 Pope Francis visited the church in 2014.
 The church is reportedly the most popular site for Catholic marriages in the city.
-On Christmas Eve in 2022, the President of South Korea Yoon Suk Yeol held mass here; he is a baptized Catholic.
+On Christmas Eve in 2022, the President of South Korea Yoon Suk Yeol attended mass here; he is a baptized Catholic.